icobg/ROCm/README.md

 # AMD ROCm for Slackware

-These scripts are used to build AMD ROCm on Slackware 15 x86_64 current tree.
+These scripts are used to build AMD ROCm version 7.x on Slackware 15 x86_64 current tree.

 1. Install required packages